gaborbernat/bernat-tech/content/posts/pep-517-518/index.md

 When pip ran the `python setup.py install`, it did so with the python interpreter for which it was installing the package.
 As such the build operation had access to all third-party packages already available inside that interpreter.
-Most notably, it used exactly the _setuptools_ version that was installed on the host python interpreter.
-If a package used a _setuptools_ feature available on a newer release than currently installed, the only way one could complete the installation was to update first the installed _setuptools._
+It used the _setuptools_ version installed on the host python interpreter.
+If a package used a _setuptools_ feature available on a newer release than the one installed, the only way to complete the installation was to update _setuptools_ first.

-This potentially can cause problems if a new release contained a bug that broke other packages.
-It is especially troublesome on systems where the users can't alter installed packages.
-Then there was also the problem of what happens when the builder (e.g., setuptools) wants to use other helper packages, such as cython.
+This can cause problems if a new release contains a bug that breaks other packages.
+It is troublesome on systems where users can't alter installed packages.
+Then there was the problem of what happens when the builder (e.g., setuptools) wants to use other helper packages, such as cython.

-If any of these helpers were missing the build usually just broke with a failed to import package error:
+If any of these helpers were missing the build broke with a failed to import package error:

 ```Python
       File "setup_build.py", line 99, in run